 - Skip matching entirely for a more natural family portrait.
 Don’t feel restricted to one color but embrace a hue or shade.
 Try picking earth tones, pastels, or even primary colors and blending them together for each member of your family.
 This year, I’m feeling rather inspired by navy & the deep burgundies of fall.

 - Don’t forget accessories.
 Not only do they make fun props but they photograph well.
 Think hats, scarves, statement jewelry, etc.

 - Layer up!
 Try to find layers and textures to add to each family member.
 This adds depth to your portraits and will give you that perfect pop.
-Add a puffy vest, a cardigan, collared shirt under a sweater, or even your accessories to layer up.
+In the fall or cooler days, add a scarf, puffy vest, a cardigan, collared shirt under a sweater, or even your accessories to layer up.
 You’ll be surprised at how easy it is to do!